Skip links

 • Distance covered at high speed (≥24 km/h).

-• Accelerations and decelerations (>2.5 m/s² and <-2.5 m/s²).
+• Accelerations and decelerations (>2.5 m/s² y <-2.5 m/s²).

 Ilustración de los tres tipos de formatos de 'Transition Games' utilizados para hacer el estudio

-Differences in External Loads
+Differences in external loads

-• Maximum speed (PeakV): The 1 vs. 1Behind format achieved the highest speeds (30.04 ± 1.17 km/h), significantly surpassing the other formats.
+• Maximum speed (PeakV): The 1 vs. 1Behind format reached the highest speeds (30.04 ± 1.17 km/h), significantly surpassing the other formats.

 • Decelerations: The 1 vs. 1Front format stood out in this aspect, reflecting the complexity of defensive actions in this configuration.

-Impact on Fatigue Tests
+Impact on fatigue tests

 Figura 4 del estudio.
 Gráfico de barras que ilustra las variaciones en las pruebas pre y post-TGs.

-Practical Applications
+Practical applications

 • 1 vs. 0: Ideal for rehabilitation and explosive work without opposition.